All Episodes

 Let's get into it.

-I was going to uh react a little bit today to some of your reaction to my uh last um broadcast here last Friday with respect to police, and we'll get uh to that.
+I was going to react a little bit today to some of your reaction to my last broadcast here last Friday with respect to police.

 We'll find out why and what you think about it.

-And the City of New London itself, in Kilo versus uh that's what it is, though, isn't it?
+And the city of New London itself in Kilo versus, that's what it is, though, isn't it?

 I am still euphoric.

-I don't know what this whether this goes on in your community, but in my community, there is a determined nutball minority of people who believe that instead of the plain meaning of the First Amendment,
+I don't know whether this goes on in your community, but in my community, there is a determined, nutball minority of people who believe that instead of the plain meaning of the First Amendment,

 which guarantees all of us that Congress will pass no law restricting freedom of religion, that what that really means is that we should restrict all religion, that no religion, particularly the Christian religion, has any role in public life, any of its symbols, etc.